 If you could crown just one flower Queen of Summer, it would be the stunning sunflower.
 The flower turns from east to west, following the sun's path across the sky.
 At night it resets eastwards, ready to start again.

 Colours and shapes

-Alongside the familiar yellow sunflower, you can also choose orange, brown, cream and dark red versions.
-There’s also plenty of variety when it comes to shape: there are sunflowers with large or small flowers, with a single row of petals or with multiple rings of petals.
-Whichever you choose, sunflowers undoubtedly guarantee a healthy dose of summer sunshine.
+As well as the familiar yellow sunflower, you'll also find orange, brown, cream and dark red versions.
+There’s plenty of variety when it comes to shape: some are large, others are small, and petals grow in either one or multiple rings.
+Whichever you choose for your bouquet, they guarantee a healthy dose of summer sunshine.

-The sunflower often symbolises the sun and love.
+The sunflower often stands for the sun and love.
 In Greek mythology the nymph Clytia fell head over heels in love with the sun god Apollo.
 Although Clytia was very beautiful, Apollo did not reciprocate her love.
-As a result Clytia died of a broken heart, was transformed into a sunflower and therefore constantly follows the sun in order to be able to see her sun god.
+As a result Clytia died of a broken heart.
+She was transformed into a sunflower and even today continues to turn towards the sun, in order to see her beloved.

-The sunflower originates from North and South America.
+The sunflower originates from the Americas.
 Native Americans ate the flower’s seeds with beans, sweetcorn and squashes.
-Did you know that the sunflower’s official name is Helianthus?
-A combination of the Greek words ‘helios’ (sun) and ‘anthos’ (flower).
+The flower’s official name is Helianthus, a combination of the Greek words ‘helios’ (sun) and ‘anthos’ (flower).